 Long story short, our family tradition has literally extended to every war from 1898 to this day.
 So the topic is very sensitive to me.

-Jews post-Korean War rightly or wrongly, had a reputation as draft dodgers.
+American Jews, post-Korean War, rightly or wrongly, had a reputation as draft dodgers.
 They served in solid numbers through the Korean War, but Vietnam and the college deferment was a huge blot on our reputation as Americans.

 Even worse, by the epoch of the War on Terror (I served until 2011) the percentage of Jews in the Army had fallen to a level so minuscule that it equaled the number of Muslims.
 3,400 souls in the entire Army.
 I was stunned.
 A higher percentage actually served in Theatre in Vietnam.
 It’s a statistical fact.

 I don’t think there were more than five Jews in my Brigade in Iraq.
 Out of 3,500 soldiers… Unfathomable… Then, when I got back, only two Jews in my Battalion… me included.
 WTF?

 Who pulled the charred remains of our brethren out of the ovens in 1945?
 The same U.S. Army.
 The same U.S. Army that wasn’t good enough for us by 1965?

 When I first joined, early in my long unillustrious career, we had Passover services at Ft.
 Benning where 44 Jews showed up.
 44!
 That’s a lot for anywhere.

 I remember a Jewish recruit whining to me about how his sergeant treated him because he couldn’t do enough pushups.
 He wanted me, a Jewish Lieutenant to stand up for him.
 I refused and I made him do more pushups until his spindly arms fell off.
 I was furious.
 He was an embarrassment to my people.